banksjazz87/attendance-application/README.md

 # What Does It Do?

 ### `Problem`
 Using printed out spreadsheets to take attendance.
-This was initially designed for more church to provide an easier way to take attendance, and gather data on the people that are showing up (such as age, and membership status).
+Having a tedious process in keeping track of members and visitors.

 <br/>